Kotlin/kotlinx.html/README.md

 ```

 # Stream
-You can build HTML directly to Writer (JVM only) or Appendable (both JVM and JS)
+You can build HTML directly to Writer (JVM) or Appendable (Multiplatform)

 ```kotlin
 System.out.appendHTML().html {